briangershon/bsky-tldr/README.md

 BLUESKY_PASSWORD=
 ```

-Then run the following commands:
+Run the example with following commands:

 ```bash
 npm install
 npm run retrievePosts
 ```

+See `./src/scripts/retrieve-posts.ts` for the code that runs.

 ## Developing locally